jupitters/spring-chat-app/README.md

 Bakcend for a spring boot chat app.
-Frontend: in development